Langtang-trek

 Essential Trip Information

 Medical Conditions: Please inform us and our guides if you have any medical condition that might affect your trip.
 Please consult your doctor beforehand for any precautions you need to take and always carry medicines if you need them.
+This is particularly important for high-altitude trekking.

 Vaccinations: Recommended vaccinations before coming to Nepal include Hepatitis A, Typhoid, COVID-19, and seasonal influenza.
 Consult your healthcare provider at least 4-6 weeks before travel for personalized vaccination advice.
+Additional protection against Japanese Encephalitis may be recommended for rural area travel.

 Spare Days: It is advisable to free up a few days before and after your trip schedule.
 For reasons beyond our control like flight delays, accidents, and natural hazards, the itinerary may have to be altered.
 Plan 2-3 additional days beyond the standard itinerary to avoid missing international flights due to unpredictable Himalayan weather.